Jappie3/ss-jw/JW_route_v2.md

 - Head back right and up, break a wall on the left for Flea #16
   <!-- SPLIT: -SavedFleaBilewaterThieves -->
 - Head down and right to Weavenest Murglin for the Ruined Tool
-- SQ back to Exhaust Organ <!-- SPLIT: Menu -->
+- SQ back to Exhaust Organ <!-- SPLIT: Menu Menu Ruined Tool -->
 - Use the elevator up to Choral Chambers
 - Before dropping down, pick up Memory Locket #5
 - Bellway to Shellwood <!-- SPLIT: -EnterShellwood -->